Pocket Pad

 Surveys

-60+ responses from adults living apart from parents.
+60+ responses from adults living apart from their parents.

 User Interviews

-5 adults and 4 parents on what “staying close” means.
+5 adults and 4 parents to understand what “staying close” means in daily life.

-Digital communication felt unnatural, which fail to replicate shared physical experiences.
+Existing communication tools feel unnatural and fail to replicate shared physical experiences.

 The Overwhelmed Daughter

-A busy professional who wants low pressure ways to connect.
+A busy professional who wants low-pressure ways to stay connected without adding another obligation.

 The Digital Newcomer

-A tech cautious parent who misses her daughter but hesitates to reach out.
+A tech-cautious parent who misses her daughter but hesitates to initiate communication.

 Fit into adults’ daily routines without extra burden.